 The university‘s quality strategy is informed by the strategic aims of increasing the quality of research, teaching and continuing education at the university.

-The strategies for each area of the university’s activity are as follows:
+This has the following consequences for each area of the university’s activity:

 The quality strategy for personnel is orientated towards the systematic development of personnel and strategic personnel management.
 Strategic priorities for all areas include the development of individual skills and teams, encouraging staff to get involved in formulating their own personnel strategy and the advancement of women.